-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities and services, including comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - D 1 h)

-The program must have access to laboratories in order to be - I.D.1.b) The program must have access to laboratories in order to perform testing specific to pediatric endocrinology.
-(Core) - I.D.1.c) An adequate number and variety of pediatric endocrinology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.1.d) A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+(Core) I.D.1.a) There must be facilities for renal replacement therapy, renal biopsy, and renal transplantation.
+(Core) I.D.1.b) Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available.
+(Core) I.D.1.c) The program must have access to laboratories in order to perform testing specific to pediatric nephrology.
+(Core) I.D.1.d) An adequate number and variety of pediatric nephrology patients ranging in age from newborn through young adulthood, must be available to provide a broad experience for the fellows.
+(Core) I.D.1.d).(1) A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)